 Comparison of Automated and Manual DNA Isolation Methods of Liquid-Based Cytology Samples

-Domínguez Vigil, Irma G. y Barajas Olmos, Víctor H. y Gallardo Alvarado, Lenny y Pérez Maya, Antonio A. y Garza Rodríguez, María L. y Magallanes Garza, Gerardo I. y Cardona Huerta, Servando y Méndez Lozano, Daniel H. y Vidal Gutiérrez, Oscar y Cantú De León, David F. y Barrera Saldaña, Hugo A. (2019) Comparison of Automated and Manual DNA Isolation Methods of Liquid-Based Cytology Samples.
+Domínguez Vigil, Irma Guadalupe y Barajas Olmos, Víctor H. y Gallardo Alvarado, Lenny y Pérez Maya, Antonio A. y Garza Rodríguez, María L. y Magallanes Garza, Gerardo I. y Cardona Huerta, Servando y Méndez Lozano, Daniel H. y Vidal Gutiérrez, Oscar y Cantú De León, David F. y Barrera Saldaña, Hugo Alberto (2019) Comparison of Automated and Manual DNA Isolation Methods of Liquid-Based Cytology Samples.
 Biopreservation and Biobanking, 17 (6). pp. 591-597.
 ISSN 1947-5535

 [img] Texto